Milad-Akarie/auto_route_library/README.md

    BookDetailsRoute(id:1),
 ]);

-// This's like providing a completely new stack as it rebuilds the stack
+// This is like providing a completely new stack as it rebuilds the stack
 // with the list of passed routes
 // entires might just update if alright exist
 router.replaceAll([